-- Take pride in what we do and take care to protect the Group's reputation and future. - Treat the public with courtesy and consideration, respecting the culture and customs of the communities we are working within. - Strive to resolve disputes amicably. - Seek opportunities to support charitable donations that fit with our company values and beliefs. - Record charitable giving appropriately. - Use social media with care, following the business' guidance. - Refer calls from the press to the Communications team. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.
+- Take pride in what we do and take care to protect the Group's reputation and future. - Treat the public with courtesy and consideration, respecting the culture and customs of the communities we are working within. - Ensure charitable activities fit with our company values and take care of our responsibilities when deciding to support an organisation on the Group's behalf. - Follow the principles of the Considerate Constructors Scheme. - Record and capture community benefit case studies and monetary outcomes. - Use social media with care, following the business' guidance even when it is a personal account. - Refer calls from the press to the Communications team. - Act respectfully and with integrity, at all times, especially when interacting with others. - Remain conscious that all digital and paper files including emails can be requested under Subject Access Requests. - Lead by example, embracing our vision and values. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.